Who, What? More about the Blog

 Jo Reed is a compulsive listener of audiobooks.
 She was the program director of the book and theater channel on XM Satellite Radio where she created, produced, and hosted This is Audible and Writers on Writing.
 She also created, produced, and hosted the literary show On the Margin for WPFW, where it ran for 18 years.

 A former wildlife biologist, an avid reader, and parent to two book-loving kids, Assistant Editor Emily Connelly is excited to be jumping into the world of literature and happy to be working with AudioFile’s wonderful team of reviewers.
-She works behind the scenes to help keep AudioFile’s blog running.
-She is currently working towards a MLIS.
+She works behind the scenes to help keep AudioFile’s blog running and is currently working towards a MLIS.